marcelopm/TiMap/readme.md

 Tagged Images on a Map (TiMap) is an interactive map that allows users to search for locations and check related images posted by other people.

-Once a search is made, images are ploted on a map (represented by markers) and when they are clicked, the image gets shown and tagged by image analysis services using AI.
+Once a search is made, images are plotted on a map (represented by markers) and when they are clicked, the image gets shown and tagged by image analysis services using AI.

 The user then can review the analysis and indicate if the image was correctly tagged or not.
 That's how the analysis providers get ranked in the system.
 The more they get it right, more they get used to perform the image analyses.